plain-plain-text/simple-cv/README.md

   clumsy, so it’s set to false.
 * `style`: Four mix and matchable options are available here, that determine how the headings are presented as well as the title.
-* `smallcaps`: Whether the main text elements (headers and name) are in small caps or not.
+* `smallcaps-headings`: Whether the headers and name are in small caps or not.
 * `footer`: By default, a footer is added that includes the author(s) name(s) and the last modified date.
 One or both of those options can be suppressed.
+* `font`: This lets you give the name of OpenType fonts for use in the document, but they must be in the `fonts/` directory.
+See `fonts/FONTS-README.md` for more details.

 #### `html` options